danybony/chrome-github-sticky-headers/README.md

 > -- <cite>Robert C. Martin, Clean Code</cite>

 ...unfortunately this is not always the case.<br/>
-This chrome extension help you reviewing those 1000 loc files having the current file header always visible while scrolling through the page.
+This chrome extension helps you reviewing those 1000 loc files having the current file header always visible while scrolling through the page.

 **NEW**: you can now collapse and expand some or all of the changed files.